 There are some easy DIY tips you can follow to unclog the drain.
 First, try using a plunger to see if that does the trick.
 If the plunger doesn’t work, you can try using a plumbing snake or a Wire hanger to remove any debris that might be clogging the drain.
 Feed the snake into the drain until you feel resistance.
 Then, turn the handle in a clockwise direction to loosen the clog.
 You may need to repeat this process a few times before the clog is completely removed.
 Finally, pour some hot water down the drain to help loosen any remaining debris.

-Call Plumber To Your Door in Etobicoke for Drain Clogging Services
+Call Plumber To Your Door in Toronto for Professional Drain Clearing Services

 Cleaning and repairing drains can be a messy and frustrating job, but luckily we’re here to help!
 We’ll come to your home at any day or time for an affordable price.
-Give us a call today to find out more information about our drain cleaning and repair services in Etobicoke.
+Give us a call today to find out more information about our drain cleaning services in Toronto.